Good to know....

 - In the same link you find infos on the Papal Audience, that you can easily attend on own, provided that you have reserved.
 Remember, it is free, do not pay somebody for this, it’s a fraud otherwise.
 The Angelus prayer with the Holy Father takes place almost every Sunday at noon sharp in Piazza San Pietro and you do not need a reservation.

-- Attending mass in Rome is the easiest thing to do, but you probably prefer an English “version” which is offered for instance in San Giorgio al Velabro, Saint Patrick, San Clemente (which definitely deserves a visit, especially the amazing excavations) or Caravita Oratory.
+- Attending mass in Rome is the easiest thing to do, but you probably prefer an English “version” which is offered for instance in Saint Patrick, San Clemente (which definitely deserves a visit, especially the amazing excavations) or Caravita Oratory.
 If you look for a sung mass, you can head to Santa Cecilia in Trastevere, Basilica of Santa Maria Maggiore, Sant’Agnese in Agone on Piazza Navona.
 Very close to this famous piazza, you also have the Church of Jesus’ Nativity where the Congolese community animates the service with their typical style.
+If you prefer non catholic services, these are some addresses for you: All Saint’s Anglican Church, Ponte Sant’Angelo Methodist Church, St. Andrew Presbyterian Church and St Paul’s Within-the-Walls Anglican Episcopal Church.
+In Rome we also have an important Jewish Community and an Islamic Centre at the Great Mosque

 - There are special days of the liturgical calendar when you might appreciate being in Rome: Christmas period is of course a magical moment with the Nativity and Christmas tree in St. Peter’s square and in most Roman churches, the Midnight Mass (book well in advance for St. Peter’s mass, while you can join any service in “normal churches”), Te Deum on Dec 31st (after the Vespers the Pope visits the Nativity scene on the piazza, no need to reserve for this “meeting”) and the Epiphany on January 6th, celebrated with an historical cortege following the Three Wise Men along Via della Conciliazione.
 On January 21st the church of St. Agnes outside the Walls, over homonymous catacombs, hosts the “blessing of the lambs”, a very old and complicated tradition we will be happy to explain when you come here!
 During Lent the main moment for a visitor is the Pope’s Via Crucis at Colosseum on Good Friday’s night.
 And check the date of Pentecost to be at the Pantheon and assist to the “red petals shower” through the oculus of the dome, symbolising the descent of the Holy Spirit.
 During summer the main event is the miraculous snowfall of Santa Maria Maggiore on Aug 5th, which recalls the event of the foundation of the basilica.